Announcements

 • Assume responsibility for mistakes made in a mature and honest manner and develop productive strategies for correcting them.

-• Demonstrate academic and scholarly honesty.
+• Demonstrate academic and scholarly integrity.

 • Provide constructive feedback to others to facilitate ongoing improvement of the curriculum and learning environment.